 Your support of our program helps to improve the lives of hundreds of young people – by building their confidence, improving their health and expanding their educational opportunity.Make A Gift >

 SquashBusters is a long-term, intensive youth development program that combines the sport of squash with academic enrichment, community service, summer opportunities & college counseling.
-The program serves 300 Boston and Lawrence middle, high school and college students.
+The program serves over 300 middle, high school and college students across three cities.

 A Bridge to College